All Posts: ‘VC Issues’

 This post originally appeared as part of the “Ask the Attorney” column I am writing for VentureBeat.
 Below is a longer, more comprehensive version, which is part of my ongoing series on venture capital term sheets.
 Here are the issues I have addressed to date:

-Today’s post relates to protective provisions, which is something VC investors almost always require in a priced round (i.e., equity issuance).
+Today’s post relates to protective provisions, which is something VC investors almost always require in a priced round (i.e., the issuance of preferred stock), as opposed to the issuance of convertible notes.

 (more…)